eduardojrbr/my_first_codes/README.md

-This is one of my first Python codes.
+These are some of my first Python codes.